You are here

 Cell and Systems Biology — PhD

 Chemical Engineering and Applied Chemistry — PhD

 Laboratory Medicine and Pathobiology — PhD

 Medical Science — PhD

 The availability of complete genome sequences of many organisms has led to the appreciation that our knowledge of the function of the genome and other omes of any given organism is far from complete.
 A wide range of computational, theoretical, biochemical, structural, cell biological, and genetic approaches need to cooperate to establish the connections between sequence and function.
 The Collaborative Specialization in Genome Biology and Bioinformatics addresses this need for cooperation with a coherent course of study that educates, trains, and provides community for doctoral graduate students across these diverse disciplines.

 The graduate programs listed above participate in the Collaborative Specialization in Genome Biology and Bioinformatics.
-Upon successful completion of the PhD requirements of the participating home graduate unit and the collaborative specialization, students receive the notation "Completed Collaborative Specialization in Genome Biology and Bioinformatics" on their transcript and parchment.
+Upon successful completion of the PhD requirements of the participating home graduate unit and the collaborative specialization, students will receive the notation "Completed Collaborative Specialization in Genome Biology and Bioinformatics" on their transcript.